ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-12-20-on-word-vectors.md

 But when you want to capture the nuance and meaning ascribed to those words, it's not enough.

+> In practice, we extract knowledge from other sources: books, the Internet, Reddit
+> comments, Wikipedia, and more.

-Instead, **we'll extract knowledge from other sources**: books, the Internet, Reddit comments, Wikipedia, and more.
+In practice, **we extract knowledge from other sources**: books, the Internet, Reddit comments, Wikipedia, and more.
 In NLP, we call this collection of texts as the *corpus*.[^1] We won't be scraping any text for now.
 Instead, we'll come up with our own: